CleanroomMC/cleanroom-website/docs/groovy-script/groovy/keywords.md

 `record`: Creates a record class, which is used to store data and cannot extend another class.

-`trait`: Creates a trait, which is a custom type for Groory that has the features of an interface and has a state that can be referenced.
+`trait`: Creates a trait, which is a custom type for Groovy that has the features of an interface and has a state that can be referenced.

 ## Inheritance